Quincy, Massachusetts: Post-Revolution

 Among the city's several firsts was the Granite Railway, the first commercial railroad in the United States.
 It was constructed in 1826 to carry granite from a Quincy quarry to the Neponset River in Milton so that the stone could then be taken by boat to erect the Bunker Hill Monument in Charlestown.
 Quincy granite became famous throughout the nation, and stonecutting became the city's principal economic activity.
 Quincy was also home to the first iron furnace in the United States, the John Winthrop Jr. Iron Furnace Site (also known as Braintree Furnace), from 1644 to 1653.

 In the 1870s, the city gave its name to the Quincy Method, an influential approach to education developed by Francis W. Parker while he served as Quincy's superintendent of schools.
 Parker, an early proponent of progressive education, put his ideas into practice in the city's underperforming schools; four years later, a state survey found that Quincy's students were excelling.
-Many of Quincy’s teachers were recruited by districts in other states, spreading the Quincy method beyond Massachusetts to New Jersey, New York, Connecticut, Vermont, Florida, Minnesota, and other places.
+Many of Quincy's teachers were recruited by districts in other states, spreading the Quincy method beyond Massachusetts to New Jersey, New York, Connecticut, Vermont, Florida, Minnesota, and other places.

 Quincy was additionally important as a shipbuilding center.
 Sailing ships were built in Quincy for many years, including the only seven-masted schooner ever built, Thomas W. Lawson.
-The Fore River area became a shipbuilding center in the 1880s; founded by Thomas A. Watson, who became wealthy as assistant to Alexander Graham Bell in developing the telephone, many famous warships were built at the Fore River Shipyard.
+The Fore River area became a shipbuilding center in the 1880s.
+Founded by Thomas A. Watson, who became wealthy as assistant to Alexander Graham Bell in developing the telephone, many famous warships were built at the Fore River Shipyard.
 Amongst these were the aircraft carrier USS Lexington (CV-2); the battleships USS Massachusetts (BB-59), now preserved as a museum ship at Battleship Cove in Massachusetts, and USS Nevada (BB-36); and USS Salem (CA-139), the world's last all-gun heavy warship, which is still preserved at Fore River as the main exhibit of the United States Naval Shipbuilding Museum.
-John J. Kilroy, reputed originator of the famous Kilroy was here graffiti, was a rivet inspector at Fore River.
+James J. Kilroy, reputed originator of the famous Kilroy was here graffiti, was a rivet inspector at the Fore River Shipyard.

 Quincy was also an aviation pioneer thanks to Dennison Field.
-Located in the Squantum section of town it was one of the world's first airports and was partially developed by Amelia Earhart.
+Located in Squantum, it was one of the world's first airports and was partially developed by Amelia Earhart.
 In 1910, it was the site of the Harvard Aero Meet, the second air show in America.
 It was later leased to the Navy for an airfield, and served as a reserve Squantum Naval Air Station into the 1950s.
-The Army has also long maintained a presence in the city, with the Massachusetts Army National Guard occupying the Kelley Armory in Wollaston, from 1971 to 1976 it served as headquarters for the 187th Infantry Brigade.
+The Army has also long maintained a presence in the city, with the Massachusetts Army National Guard occupying the Kelley Armory in Wollaston; from 1971 to 1976 it served as headquarters for the 187th Infantry Brigade.